tfabris/BlueGigaEmpeg/README.md

 player and a modern Bluetooth-equipped car.

 ------------------------------------------------------------------------------
-The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in- dash MP3 player made from 1999-2001 whose features are still, nearly 20 years later, better than any other in-car MP3 solution available.
+The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in-dash MP3 player made from 1999-2001 whose features are still, nearly 20 years later, better than any other in-car MP3 solution available.
 However, the empeg Car didn't have Bluetooth since it wasn't in common use yet at the time.

 The purpose of this BlueGigaEmpeg interface is twofold: